open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Name must match the name of one entry in pod.spec.<br/>
+          Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.<br/>
         </td>
         <td>true</td>
       </tr></tbody>